-There is now an updated version of this tier list for October!
+There is now an updated version of this tier list for November 2019/Season 19!
 It can be found by clicking this link.

 Season 18 is officially here, and with it comes the introduction of a meta centered around barriers and how to play around them.
 Sigma has been one of Overwatch’s first characters to come into the game and have an immediate impact at both the casual and professional level.
 His Experimental Barrier has become a centerpiece in most competitive games, forcing players to either synergize with it or counter it.

 As such, this tier list reflects heroes that are both individually well-kitted and how well they fit within the current meta.
 With each month, there will be a new tier list released with updates coming throughout the month to reflect patch updates.

 [9/24 Update: Overwatch’s latest PTR Patch Notes have been released.
 Although these will likely not go into effect until October, they are currently in testing on the PTR.
 As such, this list will not reflect the changes yet to come.]

 Here is the current tier list for September 2019, with each heroes movement reflected from the August 2019 tier list.

 Tier 1: Optimal heroes with high win-rates and synergy

 - Symmetra (+3)